rishigurnani/rock-ur-mock/README.md

   value, ADP, roster need, age, and the chaos roll — that produced it.
 - **Bots you control.** Each bot is four sliders (ADP bias, chaos, roster need, age upside), so you can shape a value-hunter, a reacher, or a wildcard.
+- **Compare across mocks.** Save any number of drafts, then check two or more to open a Mock Stats rail — starter floor/ceiling, best- and worst-case boards, and how often each player lands on your team — so you can settle "slot A or slot B?"

 ## Installation